 Clean clothes dryer vents and lint filters thoroughly.
 Keeping dryer vents and lint filters clean not only helps your machine run more efficiently, but it also mitigates fire danger as a buildup of lint inside your dryer runs a risk of catching fire.

-Get Paid to Save with the Power Saver Rewards Program
+Get Rewarded with the Power Saver Rewards Program

-Our Power Saver Rewards Program pays residential customers to voluntarily reduce their overall energy use during a Flex Alert.
+Our Power Saver Rewards Program rewards residential customers to voluntarily reduce or shift energy use during a Flex Alert or other grid emergency.
 If you are eligible and can reduce your energy use during a Power Saver Event between the peak hours of 4 p.m. to 9 p.m., when the grid is especially stressed, as a reward, you may receive a bill credit.
 The more energy you conserve, the more you can save!
-Find out how to apply at sdge.com/powersaver.
+Find out how to apply at sdge.com/PowerSaver.

 Sign up for statewide Flex Alert notifications and help strengthen the grid